Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Results

 While results from the previous experiments are encouraging, further investigation of the long-term stability of all competing methods is necessary.
 Specifically, we provide 25 subsequent learning shots to the models, with each shot including one video for each object--totaling 40 videos per shot.
 The rest of the experimental setup is the same as the previous experiment: no shuffling of video frames and a single pass over the data.
 This allows us to test the models under domain shifts, similar to a domain-incremental setting, as no new class is introduced after the first shot.

 Over the learning period, we observe that the methods start to differentiate more in terms of accuracy, as CLP surpasses both NCM and Replay, while CLP-SNN has accuracy slightly lower than CLP (Fig.~\ref{fig:exp_results}d).
 NCM can be considered the simplest form of CLP, as it uses only one running average prototype for each class, resulting in much less modeling power than CLP.
 Clearly, CLP's adaptive multi-prototype per-class model leverages the extra data.
 By surpassing the Replay method, CLP also demonstrates that rehearsal-free CL can achieve performance comparable to rehearsal-based methods.
-Conversely, SLDA slightly outperforms CLP, attributable to its extra modeling capabilities and online covariance matrix update mechanism.
-This heavy matrix inversion operation is performed before every intermediate evaluation, which in our case is after learning a single video (60 frames).
-Importantly, SLDA with a frozen covariance matrix performs only as well as NCM, and the adaptive SLDA achieves this marginal accuracy improvement at a huge cost of latency and energy consumption.
+Conversely, SLDA slightly outperforms CLP, attributable to its extra modeling capabilities: it maintains a running covariance matrix updated incrementally at each sample, and uses its inverse (precision matrix) for classification.
+While the per-sample covariance update itself is lightweight, computing the matrix inverse of the 1280×1280 covariance at each sample constitutes the dominant computational cost (92\% of the learning step Supplementary Table~\ref{tab:slda_component_breakdown}).
+Importantly, SLDA with a frozen covariance matrix performs no better than NCM, and the adaptive SLDA achieves its marginal accuracy improvement over CLP at a severe cost in latency (37.3 ms) and energy (333 mJ per sample).
+In application-specific deployments where inference is performed periodically, matrix inversion can be amortized across multiple samples, substantially reducing this cost; this amortized variant (T=60 frames) is reported in the Supplementary Table~\ref{tab:slda_variants}.